COVID-19 pandemic in New South Wales: Restrictions

 In March 2020, the Secretary of the New South Wales Department of Education, Mark Scott ordered that, effective immediately, New South Wales schools introduce social distancing measures to reduce the spread of coronavirus and New South Wales Minister for Health and Medical Research Brad Hazzard announced that he was using his powers, under Section 7 of the 'Public Health Act 2010', to immediately and indefinitely cancel all public events with more than 500 attendees.
 The order is enforceable by NSW Police and violations of the order can carry a prison term of six months, an $11,000 fine, or both.
 Jury trials were suspended to limit the spread of coronavirus.
 Corrective Services New South Wales implemented screening mechanisms, early flu vaccination programs and stricter hygiene requirements for staff, visitors and inmates to slow the spread of the virus.

 Border closures

 The Victoria/New South Wales state border was closed from 8 July 2020 to 23 November, and from 1 January 2021 to 12 February.
 For much of the time the borders were open during 2021, people returning to NSW from Victoria were required to quarantine.

 Contact tracing

-23 November, it became mandatory for many businesses to use electronic record systems to collect details of patrons for possible contact tracing. and on 12 July 2021, the use of QR code check-ins in retail stores, hire vehicles and many other settings, became mandatory in all NSW.
+On 23 November, it became mandatory for many businesses to use electronic record systems to collect details of patrons for possible contact tracing.
+On 12 July 2021, the use of QR code check-ins in retail stores, hire vehicles and many other settings, became mandatory in the entirety of NSW.

 Lockdowns and curfews

 2020

+On 18 March, The Minister for Health Brad Hazzard signed an Order under the emergency powers of the Public Health Act 2010 supporting measures announced by Prime Minister Scott Morrison which included: